Check existing SSH keys

 - Run the following command:

-Notice that this command refers to a specific SSH key.ssh -i ~/.ssh/jack -T git@github.com
+Notice that this command refers to a specific SSH key.ssh -i ~/.ssh/jack -T git@github.com - After you run it, you get the following:

 Hi USERNAME!
 You've successfully authenticated, but GitHub does not provide shell access.